Hello-Utkarsh/AI-Ml/Probability.md

 So the CDF “builds up” probabilities step by step until it reaches **1**.

 #### Example (Continuous Value):
 Two friends are talking.
 The conversation duration (in minutes) is a continuous random variable `X`.

-- From 0–1 min → Probability = 0.1
-- From 1–2 min → Probability = 0.3
-- From 2–3 min → Probability = 0.3
-- From 3–4 min → Probability = 0.2
-- From 4–5 min → Probability = 0.1
+This is how the graph of the pdf looks like

 ![PDF Dataset](./ML/assets/cdf_pdf_graph.png)

 The CDF is the running total of probability up to a certain time.